Francis Picabia: Art career

 During the late 1890s, Picabia began to study art under Fernand Cormon and others at École des Arts Decoratifs, Cormon's academy at 104 boulevard de Clichy, where Van Gogh and Toulouse-Lautrec had also studied.
 He studied under Fernand Cormon, Ferdinand Humbert, and Albert Charles Wallet for two years.
-From the age of twenty Picabia lived by painting.
-Subsequently, he inherited money from his mother, making him financially independent.
+From the age of twenty, Picabia lived by painting.
+Subsequently, he inherited money from his mother, leaving him far wealthier than most of his contemporaries in the art world.
+He began buying at least one new sports car each year, and ultimately owned 127 over the course of his life.

 Early in his career, from 1903 to 1908, Picabia was influenced by the Impressionist paintings of Alfred Sisley.
 His subject matter included small churches, lanes, roofs of Paris, riverbanks, wash houses, and barges.
 This led critics to question his originality, saying that he copied Sisley, that his cathedrals looked like Monet cathedrals, or that he painted like Signac.
+He soon came to feel he was working in an outdated style and began to look for a new approach.

 From 1909, his style changed as he came under the influence of a group of artists soon to be called Cubists.
 These artists would later form the Golden Section (Section d'Or).
 The same year, Picabia married Gabrielle Buffet.
+(They would divorce in 1930.)

 Around 1911 Picabia joined the Puteaux Group, whose members he had met at the studio of Jacques Villon in Puteaux, a commune in the western suburbs of Paris.
 There he became friends with artist Marcel Duchamp and close friends with Guillaume Apollinaire.
 Other group members included Albert Gleizes, Roger de La Fresnaye, Fernand Léger and Jean Metzinger.